 Welsh Terriers have a life expectancy of 12 to 15 years and, in general, are a healthy breed.
 Still, Welshies can be prone to a number of health problems.
 It’s important to be aware of some common Welshie health issues that may affect your beloved pooch.

-- Hip Dysplasia: Hip dysplasia is a condition in which the hip joint isn’t formed properly and causes pain.
-As a small breed, Welsh Terriers don’t experience it as severely as larger breeds.
-Regardless, responsible breeders are required to conduct testing with a recognized certification organization.
-Treatments for the condition include lifestyle changes, joint supplements, medication, and in more severe cases, surgery.
+• Hip Dysplasia: Hip dysplasia is a condition in which the hip joint isn’t formed properly, causing instability of the joint and leading to pain.
+Though it’s more commonly linked to large breed dogs, the condition can also affect Welsh Terriers.
+Signs include limping, being slow to rise from laying down, “bunny hopping” or showing pain when walking.
+Responsible breeders are required to conduct testing with a recognized certification organization.
+Treatments for the condition include lifestyle changes, joint supplements, medication and, in severe cases, surgery.

-- Ocular Conditions: Eye conditions range from minor, easily treated infections such as keratoconjunctivitis sicca (dry eye) to more serious corneal traumas that require ongoing care, to genetic (lens luxation) or age-related conditions (glaucoma) that may ultimately require surgery.
+• Ocular Conditions: Eye conditions are quite common in Welsh Terriers, including keratoconjunctivitis sicca (dry eye), glaucoma (primary or secondary), as well as genetic (lens luxation) or age-related conditions (glaucoma) that may ultimately require surgery.
 Breeders are required to do annual evaluations and DNA testing to avoid inherited conditions in future offspring.

 Welsh Terrier History